-Monaco wins again to pressure title rivals Lyon and Lille
+Lille reclaims lead in France after rallying to beat Lyon

+Maignan has been the league’s best goalkeeper with PSG’s Keylor Navas but badly misjudged a free kick from the right in the 35th, leading to an own goal as the ball drifted over Maignan and bounced off Fonte.

+Yilmaz netted a 25-meter free kick just before the break and then broke down the left to set up David for 2-2 in the 60th.

-PARIS (AP) — Wissam Ben Yedder scored with a superb finish as Monaco won 1-0 at Angers to put pressure on French title rivals Lyon and Lille ahead of their match later on Sunday.
+Earlier, Wissam Ben Yedder scored with a superb finish as third-place Monaco won 1-0 at Angers to stay one point behind PSG.

 The France striker latched onto a pass from midfield and expertly dinked the ball over onrushing goalkeeper Paul Bernardoni in the 79th minute for his 18th league goal of the season.